 No additional treatment

-The randomisation program will allocate patients in a ratio of 2:2:1 (tocilizumba:anakinra:no additional treatment) between the arms being evaluated in the second randomisation.
+The randomisation program will allocate patients in a ratio of 2:2:1 (tocilizumab:anakinra:no additional treatment) between the arms being evaluated in the second randomisation.
 Participants should receive standard management (including blood tests such as liver function tests and full blood count) according to their clinical need.

 Administration of allocated treatment